pingcap/docs-tidb-operator/en/pd-microservices.md.md

 ## Usage scenarios

-PD microservices are commonly used to address performance bottlenecks in PD and improve PD service quality.
+PD microservices are typically used to address performance bottlenecks in PD and improve PD service quality.
 With this feature, you can avoid the following issues:

 - Long-tail latency or jitter in TSO allocations due to excessive pressure in PD clusters
 - Service unavailability of the entire cluster due to failures in the scheduling module